 How Blackjack Tournaments work

 When playing a blackjack tournament, you play against other players, not against the casino.
-All players start with the same amount if chips and play the same number of hands.
+The same holds true in roulette tournaments.
+All players start with the same amount of chips and play the same number of hands.
 The player who has the most chips at the end of the round wins and then plays against the other table winners.
 Sometimes more than one player can advance to the next round.

 Blackjack tournaments can be played with many players.
 By playing multiple rounds – each consisting of a set number of hands – this number is eventually reduced to six or seven players at the final table.
 They play a final round to determine the tournament champion.
 The winner receives the biggest share of the prizes, with the other finalists receiving a smaller fraction.